Changes to the road and transport network

 Current and upcoming closures

-- 2 June - 11 July: Road closures and lane reductions on St Kilda Road and Toorak Road West
+- 12 July onwards: Closure of Domain Road and other work on St Kilda Road and Toorak Road West

-- From 22 May to late July: Lane closures on Royal Parade and Flemington Road in Parkville
+- Until late July: Lane closures on Royal Parade and Flemington Road in Parkville

 Public transport changes